 Another interesting trait can be seen in the fact that the canton rests on a red stripe.
 When this scarce condition occurs, some flag historians have referred to it as the “blood stripe” or the “war stripe”, suggesting the flag was constructed in this manner when the nation was at war.
 In actuality, the placement probably occurred more often by accident.
 Not everyone knew where the canton was traditionally placed, and, because there was no official specification until 1912, there was no official standard.
 Whatever the case may be with regarding the reason, the war stripe feature is highly coveted by collectors and the stripe count of 11 adds an interesting dimension.
 Both add wartime aspects of educational interest and value.

-The 33rd state, Oregon, entered the Union on February 14th, 1859.
+Oregon entered the Union as the 33rd state on February 14th (Valentines Day), 1859.
 The 33 star flag was official from 1859-1861, and was thus still the official flag when Ft.
-Sumter was fired upon, on April 12th of that year.
-This event marked the beginning of the Civil War and a 33 star flag was flying at Ft.
+Sumter was fired upon on April 12th of that year.
+This event marked the beginning of the Civil War, and a 33 star flag was flying at Ft.
 Sumter during the attack.
-Because the 34th state, Kansas, had already acquired statehood on January 29th, 1861, flag makers knew that the 34 star flag would soon become official (on July 4th, per the Flag Act of 1818).
-For this reason, 33 star flags were not produced in great quantity for the war, which would last until 1865, and the 33 can be considered to be more of a pre-Civil War flag than a war-period flag.
-This is one reason why 33 star flags are far-and-away more scarce than their 34 and 35-star counterparts.
+Because the 34th state, Kansas, had already acquired statehood on January 29th, 1861, the 34 star flag was to become official on July 4th.
+For this reason, 33 star flags were not generally not produced for the war, which would last until 1865, and 33 star flags were generally made pre-war.
+It is for this reason that 33 star examples are far-and-away more scarce than their 34, 35, and 36-star counterparts.

-Flags made prior to the Civil War comprise less than one percent of 19th century flags that have survived into the 21st century.
-Prior to the Confederate attack on Fort Sumter, the Stars & Stripes was simply not used for most of the same purposes we employ it in today.
+Flags made prior to the Civil War are extremely rare, comprising less than one percent of 19th century flags that exist in the 21st century.
+Prior to the Confederate attack on Fort Sumter in 1861, the Stars & Stripes was simply not used for most of the same purposes we employ it in today.
 Private individuals did not typically display the flag in their yards and on their porches.
 Parade flags didn't often fly from carriages and horses.
 Places of business rarely hung flags in their windows.
-Private use of the national flag rose swiftly during the patriotism that accompanied the Civil War, then exploded in 1876.
+The only consistent private use prior to 1861 seems to have accompanied political campaigning.

 The canton, stars, and stripes of the flag are made of cotton.
 The stars are double-appliquéd (applied to both sides) and are hand-sewn.
 The stripes were pieced and joined by treadle stitching.
 While unusual in 33 star examples, I have encountered this previously during this period.
 Due to the limitations of the width of the blue cotton employed, the canton was constructed of three lengths of fabric, one full width and the other two pieced from smaller remnants.
 An open, cotton sleeve binds the hoist, along which the word "Oregon" and the numeral "33" were inscribed in pencil by a previous owner.